cakephp/docs/en/appendices/4-4-migration-guide.rst

 -----

 * ``ErrorTrap`` and ``ExceptionTrap`` were added.
 These classes form the foundation of an updated error handling system for applications.
+Read more about these classes in :doc:`/development/errors`.

 Http
 ----